Volcanoes Closest to Reykjavik

 When Fagradalsfjall unexpectedly sprang to life in 2021, it was a marketing agency's dream—located on the Reykjanes peninsula near Grindavik.
 It is less than an hour's drive from Reykjavik and just a short distance from Keflavik Airport, making it easily accessible for travellers.
 The nearest settlement is the small village of Grindavik, home to around 3300 people.

-This is a traveller favourite, thanks largely to the lava that flowed for half of 2021 and restarted briefly the following summer.
+This is a traveller favourite, thanks largely to the lava that flowed for half of 2021 and restarted briefly the following summer and for the third time in the summer of 2023.
 Park up and hike the ridge trail that leads to the main eruption site.
 You'll find a volcanic landscape littered with sinter cones and spattered with sulphur deposits.

 The Brennisteinsfjöll Volcanic System

 Explore Brennisteinsfjöll, another volcano located near Reykjavik on the Reykjanes peninsula.
 This volcanic system features two shield volcanoes, Heiðin há and Leitin.
-It is also home to Raufarhólshellir, one of the largest lava tubes in Iceland, formed during the Leitahraun eruption around 5600 years ago.
-On a guided tour, you can walk inside the 10-meter high and 30-meter wide lava tube and witness the stunning geological formations.
+It is also home to Raufarhólshellir, one of the largest lava tubes in Iceland, formed during the Leitahraun eruption around 5200years ago.
+On a guided tour, you can walk inside the 10-metre high and 30-metre wide lava tube and witness the stunning geological formations.

 Also part of this volcanic system is the dormant volcano called Þríhnúkagígur.